Best Overall: Odyssey White Hot Pro 2

 - Patented White Hot insert provides incredible feel with enhanced distance control

-- Laser milling insert offers more grip on the outer layer for quicker forward roll
+- Laser-milled insert offers more grip on the outer layer to get the ball rolling quickly

 - Weight distribution from heel to toe increases forgiveness and response

-The Odyssey White Hot Pro 2 putter is our choice for the best overall option.
-This blade-style putter, similar to a Scotty Cameron, provides golfers with balance, distance control, and lightweight feel.
+This blade-style putter provides golfers with balance, distance control, and lightweight feel.

 The best feature of the putter is the White Hot insert.
-For golfers that need more distance control, this standard length putter has one of the best inserts on any flatstick we’ve tested.
-The insert is soft, offering incredible feel on intermediate range putts over 15 feet.
+For golfers who need help with distance control, this putter has one of the best inserts of any flatstick we’ve tested.
+The soft insert offers incredible feel on all putts, especially lags over 15 feet.

 Odyssey Stroke Lab Triple Track #7